Updated February 2021

-Valentine’s Day is just a few days away, and whether you’re buying chocolate for friends, loved ones, or even yourself, there’s no reason to skimp out on the good stuff.
-Some of the best chocolate can be found at these independent shops and chocolatiers around Washington.
+Whether you’re buying Valentine’s chocolate for friends, loved ones, or yourself, there’s no reason to skimp on the good stuff.
+Some of the best, most unique confections can be found at these independent shops and chocolatiers around Washington.

 Professional pastry chef Jason Andelman uses organic and locally sourced ingredients to create bonbons and chocolates.
-Items such as Maryland-grown mint and locally sourced spirits and liqueurs often find their way into the confections, and bonbons burst with flavors of strawberry ginger, bourbon maple, and the shop’s signature salted butter caramel in the shape of a heart.
+Items such as Maryland-grown mint and locally sourced spirits and liqueurs often find their way into the confections, and bonbons burst with flavors of pomegranate-ginger, coconut-rum, and the shop’s signature salted butter-caramel in the shape of a heart.

 1130 Connecticut Ave., NW